bugzilla/bugzilla/docs/en/rst/api/core/v1/attachment.rst

 **ids**           array    The IDs or aliases of bugs that you want to add this
                            attachment to.
 The same attachment and comment will be added to all these bugs.
-**data**          string   The content of the attachment.
-If the content of the
-                           attachment is not ASCII text such as ``application/octet-stream`` you must encode it in
+**data**          base64   The content of the attachment.
+You must encode it in
                            base64 using an appropriate client library such as ``MIME::Base64`` for Perl.
 **file_name**     string   The "file name" that will be displayed in the UI for